 The EFSA concluded that consuming 3mg/kg body weight of caffeine one hour prior to exercise can actually support exercise performance by increasing endurance capacity and performance.
 To support the EFSA’s conclusion, this review suggests that consuming a low to moderate amount of caffeine (0.5-4mg/kg) improves alertness, vigilance, attention and reaction time.
 What’s more, effects on physical performance (time to exhaustion, time trial, muscle strength and endurance) are also evident at amounts of 3mg/kg.

 As discovered through 21 research studies, caffeine may also aid muscle endurance and muscle strength for people engaged in regular exercise.
 One example is in cycling, where the science suggests that endurance cyclists in particular may find coffee a valuable addition to their diet or regime.
-If coffee can help give people a little extra motivation to go for that run or that cycle, so much the better.
-Lifestyle factors such as lack of exercise ultimately can contribute to greater risk of heart disease.
+If coffee can help give people a little extra motivation to go for that run or that cycle, so much the better; ultimately, lifestyle factors such as lack of exercise can contribute to greater risk of heart disease.

 Health is an individual matter and researchers work on the basis of commonality in findings.
 People with specific health conditions can always discuss their diet – including coffee and caffeine intake – with their healthcare provider.
 Overall, however, moderate coffee consumption as part of a healthy, balanced diet remains one of many ways in which small changes to our diets can have a beneficial effect on our bodies.

 As a lifestyle-focused physician my advice is that one should never consume coffee solely for health reasons, or with a purpose to prevent or treat diseases.
-But if one likes coffee, then the majority of research reassures us that coffee will do no harm.
-And it might even make our heart a bit healthier.
+But if you like coffee, then the majority of research reassures us that this beverage will do no harm – and it might even make our heart a bit healthier.